Low Kii Savage

 Low Kii Savage (stylized as low kii savage) is the debut extended play (EP) by American singer and songwriter Kiiara.
 It was released on March 22, 2016, through Effess, Atlantic Records, and Warner Music Group.
 The EP was produced by Casper and B., Brenton Duvall, Felix Snow, and executively produced by David Singer-Vine.

 Composition

 Musically, Low Kii Savage is a set of songs where Kiiara breathily sings over gloomy electronic pop and trap instrumentals about, according to writer Chester Chin, "casual flirtations and epic parties."
 Andy Kellman of AllMusic compared it to the works of Jhené Aiko, Lorde, and Banks.

 Critical reception

 Brennan Carley of Spin magazine wrote that on Low Kii Savage, Kiiara "possesses all the chill of mint gum but her hooks are bubblelicious."
 Chin, writing for Star2.com, opined that while some of the EP's songs were "forgettable," the record was enjoyable for its "ethereal" electronic sound and Kiiara's vocal performances that made it "effortlessly sexy."
-Renowned for Sound disliked most of Low Kii Savage for focusing more on club music tropes and sounds than emotional impacts towards the listener, and Kellman dismissed the EP as unmemorable "of-the-moment mood music."
+Renowned for Sound disliked most of Low Kii Savage for focusing more on club music tropes and sounds than emotional impacts on the listener, and Kellman dismissed the EP as unmemorable "of-the-moment mood music."